Nagarajuthota123/Prometheus_Grafana_setup/README.md

 Try a query like node_cpu_seconds_total in the "Graph" tab and click Execute.

-📥 6.
-Install Grafana
-You can use a shell script (grafana.sh), then run the following commands manually: sudo yum install grafana -y sudo systemctl start grafana-server sudo systemctl enable grafana-server sudo systemctl status grafana-server
-📊 7.
+📊 6.
 Access Grafana Dashboard
 Open Grafana in your browser:

 http://<EC2_PUBLIC_IP>:3000